Rawalpindi Rams: 2008–09 RBS T20 Cup

-The tournament started off with a scare for the Rams as the Quetta Bears had them at the ropes at 59–5 but the allrounder-wicketkeeper duo of Yasir Arafat and Jamal Anwar successfully revived the scoreboard and set a challenging total of 143 for victory.
-The score would prove more than enough for the Bears as they succumbed to the seam bowling attack of the Rams with just 67 on board.
+The tournament started off with a scare for the Rams as the Quetta Bears had them on the ropes at 59–5 but the allrounder-wicketkeeper duo of Yasir Arafat and Jamal Anwar successfully revived the scoreboard and set a challenging total of 143 for victory.
+The score would prove more than enough for the Bears as they succumbed to the seam bowling attack of the Rams with just 67 on the board.

-Following the large victory, however, they lost to Lahore Lions in a crucial fixture at the Gaddafi Stadium.
-Pursuing 172 for victory, they were all-out for 150 largely because of the handy contributions from the left-arm spinner, Sohail Ahmad, who scored an invaluable 24 with the bat and then came back to take 4–13 to end the Rams' chances of qualifying for the semis.
+Following that comfortable victory, however, they lost to Lahore Lions in a crucial fixture at the Gaddafi Stadium.
+Pursuing 172 for victory, the Rams were all-out for 150 largely because of the handy contributions for the Lions by the left-arm spinner, Sohail Ahmad, who scored an invaluable 24 with the bat and then came back to take 4–13 to end the Rams' chances of qualifying for the semis.

 Umar Amin was the most productive run-scorer for the Rawalpindi Rams, scoring 72 runs from the two games with a half century under his belt.
 Pakistan's future fast-bowling star Mohammad Aamer also turned a few heads at the initial stages of the tournament with 5 wickets at exactly 3.25 runs per over.